 Note: Copying a Protective Instrument Loop Sensor System alters the calculations of the loop.
-Therefore, you must verify the calculations again in the GE Digital APM system.
+Therefore, you must verify the calculations again in the APM system.

-- 1. Access the Protective Instrument Loop Sensor System into which you want to copy another Sensor System. - 2.
+- Access the Protective Instrument Loop Sensor System into which you want to copy another Sensor System. - 2.
 In the upper-right corner of the datasheet, select Copy.

-A list of Protective Instrument Loop Sensor Systems appears.

-4. Select the check box that corresponds to the Sensor System that you want to copy, and then select OK.
+- In the upper-right corner of the window, select A list of Protective Instrument Loop Sensor Systems appears. - 4.
+Select the check box that corresponds to the Sensor System that you want to copy, and then select OK.